 Amy Meverden

-An introduction to the basic grammar and vocabulary of biblical Hebrew.
-This course focuses on skills in reading and writing Hebrew.
-OT 111Q and OT 204Q should be taken sequentially in one academic year.
+An introduction to the basic grammar and vocabulary of biblical Greek.
+The course also focuses on skills in reading and writing Greek.

 3 credits